SCSModdingGuide/mappingguide/docs/tutorials/2_firstmap.md

 <a name="section6"></a>
 ## 6. Prefabs

 At the top of this current road, we'll begin creating our city block.
 City roads are a different type of road, so we'll use transition piece to connect the two.
-Interchanges, roundabouts and transition pieces are all _prefab_ type objects in the SCS software engine.
+Interchanges, roundabouts and transition pieces are all _prefab_ type objects in the SCS game engine.

 Open the content browser (shortcut F2) and change the _type_ in the top-left box to prefab.
 Then, search for the ```road sidewalk end``` prefab.
 Ensure you've found the correct one, and not a ```4m``` or ```uk``` variant.
 Double-click on the thumbnail to begin placing the prefab.